to order direct from our CreateSpace store, click here

 Move over, Webster, Oxford, Partridge and Roget, and make room on the bookshelf for Reed.
 I prophesy that Reed’s Homophones will be as well-thumbed as any of them.
 If only this book had been around when I was riding herd [heard] on newspaper reporters; just think of how many blue [blew] pencils I could have saved, how much aggravation we would have been spared.
 So thank you, A.D.
 Reed … better late than never!

-Glennys Christie, former magazine & newspaper editor and publisher
+the late Glennys Christie, former magazine & newspaper editor and publisher

 I’ve done editing since the 1960s, and this book is an essential tool for combating Spell Check.
 For anyone who believes that “Spill Czech cant bee beet four-hour porpoises,” Reed’s Homophones is an absolute blessing.

 Marshall Lancaster, ad agency copy editor

 Reed’s Homophones is the handiest quick reference on this subject.
 Writers, editors, students, teachers, business and government folks—I can’t imagine anyone anywhere in the world who would not welcome this chance to make the world of words a friendlier place.
 Even prophets may profit.
 Mastery would not take long, but stopping once you start—as with whipped cream or kissing—may take more will power than most folks have.

 author of Abducted by Circumstance, Pulitzer Prize nominee The Suicide’s Wife, and other books